RobotecAI/robotec-o3de-tools/readme.md

 ![](doc/GeoJSONSpawner.png)

-To get all needed information, supported GeoJSON format is extended by a two additional fields (but this format is still correct with a GeoJSON standard) - `spawnable_name` and `id`. `spawnable_name` is used to match spawn coordinates with a prefab name in a `Spawnable Asset Configuration`. `id` is used to delete/modify spawned object.
+To get all the necessary information, the supported GeoJSON format is extended by a two additional fields (although this format is still correct with a GeoJSON standard) - `spawnable_name` and `id`.
+The `spawnable_name` is used to match spawn coordinates to a prefab name in a `Spawnable Asset Configuration`.
+The `id` is used to delete/modify the spawned object.
 Example of supported GeoJSON:
 ```
 {